 - Collect File Information.
 Select this option if you want the agent to report the names of files accessed by each monitored process. - Collect Named Pipe Information.
 Select this option if you want the agent to collect named pipe information. - Collect Socket Information.
-Select this option if you want the agent to collect socket information. - Collect Thread Information.
+Select this option if you want the agent to collect socket information.

+- Collect Thread Information.
 Select this option if you want the agent to collect thread information. - Collect Non-Intercepted Processes.
 Select this option if you want the agent to collect limited information for processes that do not contain the agent library. - Processes Aggregation.
 Specify how you want the agent to collect limited information for processes that do not have the agent library in them, and how to aggregate short-lived processes.
-Your options include the following: - All: Aggregate every short-lived process into its parent. - None: Do not aggregate any short-lived process. - Without Sockets: Aggregate short-lived processes unless those processes have sockets. - Upload Interval.
+Your options include the following: - ° All: Aggregate every short-lived process into its parent. - ° None: Do not aggregate any short-lived process. - Without Sockets: Aggregate short-lived processes unless those processes have sockets. - Upload Interval.
 Specify how often the agent should upload data.
 Your options include the following: - 20 Seconds.
-Upload a data snapshot every 20 seconds.
-This is the default setting, and it is the same interval used with the distributed SL1 architecture. - 60 Seconds.
+Upload a data snapshot every 20 seconds. - 60 Seconds.
 Upload a data summary every 60 seconds.
+This is the default setting starting with SL1 version 11.1.0, and version 174 of the Linux agent and version 133 for the Windows agent.
 This option uses an improved data format that requires fewer SL1 resources.
 The SL1 agent continues to internally collect and poll data every 20 seconds, but the agent summarizes and uploads that data every 60 seconds.
 There is no data loss even though the data is uploaded less frequently.